 Founded in 1978, the College of Design (COD) is one of eight colleges at ISU.
 Its original departments included Architecture, (originally housed within the College of Engineering) Art and Design (originally housed within College of Home Economics), Landscape Architecture (originally within the College of Agriculture) and Community & Regional Planning (originally within the Department of Landscape Architecture).
 In May 2012, the Iowa Board of Regents approved a restructuring of the College, resulting in a total of 7 departments: Architecture, Art & Visual Culture, Community & Regional Planning, Graphic Design, Industrial Design, Interior Design, Landscape Architecture.
 Concurrent with this restructuring, “Design Studies” also became home to three interdisciplinary degree programs.

-- Architecture courses have been offered at Iowa State University since the institution first enrolled students in 1869.
+- Architecture courses have been offered at ISU since the institution first enrolled students in 1869.